-A cord is defined as a pile of wood 4 feet tall, 4 feet wide, and 8 feet long.
+A cord is defined as a pile of wood 4 feet tall, 4 feet deep, and 8 feet wide.
 This corresponds to a volume of 128 cubic feet (including the small gaps of space between the pieces of firewood).
 In order to qualify as a true cord, the firewood must be neatly stacked with minimal gaps between the logs.

-- 1 cord = 4 feet tall x 4 feet wide x 8 feet long = 128 cubic feet
+- 1 cord = 4 feet tall x 4 feet deep x 8 feet wide = 128 cubic feet

 Sometimes the logs are stacked with a shallower depth.
-If the width of the pile is only 2 feet instead of 4 feet, you would need a pile that was 16 feet long and 4 feet high in order to make a cord.
+If the depth of the pile is only 2 feet instead of 4 feet, you would need a pile that was 16 feet wide and 4 feet high in order to make a cord.

 There is some confusion with the term cord since there are other variants such as "stove cord", "kitchen cord", and "face cord".
-These terms do not have standard, agreed-upon meanings.
+Most of these terms do not have standard, agreed-upon meanings.

-For example, a "face cord" is sometimes used to mean 1/3 of a full cord, but it can also refer to a full cord that is made up of 16 inch logs.
+For example, a "face cord" is usually used to mean 1/3 of a full cord, but it can also refer to a full cord that is made up of 16-inch logs.